 ensure there are safe streets, pedestrian and cycle routes

-provide a range of new shops and community facilities
+provide a range of new shops and much improved community facilities

 Residents were invited to attend an initial event in October 2016 to find out more about the masterplan review.
 Have a look at the information boards.

 Further smaller sessions were held in January when we asked for your views on: